EU-ECDC/BackendCovidApp/README.md

 `hhh4addon` is installed when the code is run if it has not already been installed.

 ## Data
 The analysis uses COVID-19 and demographic data from various sources.
 Some datasets, such as the case data, vaccination data and testing data, are by default downloaded in real-time as the code runs (see Table 1 in [backend_code_methods.pdf](backend_code_methods.pdf) for details of the sources for each country).
-Other datasets, such as the population data, contact data and response measures data, are saved as static versions in the [Data](Data) directory.
+Other datasets, such as the population data and contact data, are saved as static versions in the [Data](Data) directory.
 It contains the following files:

 * [NUTS2021.xlsx](Data/NUTS2021.xlsx): File with urban/rural status of NUTS-3 regions from [Eurostat rural development methodology](https://ec.europa.eu/eurostat/web/rural-development/methodology)
 * [demo_r_d2jan_1_Data.csv](Data/demo_r_d2jan_1_Data.csv): Population of EU countries in 2020 by year-of-age at different NUTS levels from [Eurostat demographic data](https://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=demo_r_d2jan&lang=en)